A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 Bibliography

 1. Anfimova N.A., Tatarskaya L.L.
-Cooking. - M .: Education, 2002.
+Cooking. – M.: Education, 2002.

 2. Bordunov V.V.
-Merchandising, 1987
+Commodity Science, 1987

 3. Ermakova V.I.
-Cooking. – M.: Enlightenment, 1993.
+Cooking. – M.: Education, 1993.

 4. Matyukhin Z.P.
-Fundamentals of nutrition, hygiene and physiology. – M.: Enlightenment, 1999.
+Fundamentals of nutrition, hygiene and physiology. – M.: Education, 1999.

 :: You may be interested in other culinary publications.